Stefanik's rise toward leadership job irks conservatives - WTMJ

 Cheney is being deposed after voting to impeach Trump for encouraging supporters who attacked the Capitol on Jan.
 6 and for energetically contesting his false claims that his 2020 election defeat to Biden was fraudulent.

-Some Republicans have said that, as a party leader, she should have stifled her criticisms of Trump, which they fear are distracting from efforts to recapture the House.
+Some Republicans have said that as a party leader, she should have stifled her criticisms of Trump, which they fear are distracting from efforts to recapture the House.
+Cheney has cast her position as defending the Constitution.

-In a Washington Post opinion essay this week, Cheney suggested Trump’s GOP allies are choosing political expediency over “truth and fidelity to the Constitution.”

 AP Congressional Correspondent Lisa Mascaro contributed to this report.